garrandall/popular-music-data/tracks/all-the-things--your-man-won-t-do--joe.md

 All of the things your man won't do (Oh, oh, oh-ah, yeah, yeah) I'll do them for you
 Baby (All the things), I wanna do (Wanna do)
-All of the things your man won't do (Yeah, ohh, oh) I'll do them for you (I wanna do it for you, baby) Sweet lady, I wanna do
+All of the things your man won't do (Yeah, oh, oh) I'll do them for you (I wanna do it for you, baby) Sweet lady, I wanna do
 All of (All of) the things your man won't do